As the old saying goes, “you are what you eat.”

 Of course, I created this formula from scratch, so I can tell you exactly how its main ingredients will help your little ball of fur.

 - Glucosamine: This is a naturally occurring compound found in cartilage.
 Due to age or illness, your cat may not be able to create enough glucosamine to support healthy cartilage on their own, so this is a great supplement for helping them stay mobile.
+We add only the best glucosamine for cats to our formula.
+Read more on glucosamine and if it is safe for cats.

 - Methyl Sulfonyl Methane (MSM): This is a purified form of sulfur that helps your cat’s body absorb the glucosamine-chondroitin mix.
 I added this ingredient to make sure your buddy benefits as much as possible from all the others.